Artist in Residence - Swinburne University of Technology

 Largely scrutinising relationships between inner and outer worlds - their hidden secrets and visual revelations –

-Pamela's work largely draws upon organic shapes and patinas pertaining to the body and to the environment both near and cosmically far.
-In so doing she observes that we and the universe offer physical comparison, share mutual composition and also that we, as human entities, search for meaning within that which is concealed and upon which we exert hypothesis.
+Pamela's work largely draws upon organic shapes and patinas and to the environment both near and cosmically far.
+In so doing she observes that we and the universe offer physical comparison, share mutual composition.

-Dealing with spatial location and the fact that we all inhabit the same planet as well as a much larger space - the Universe - Pam's work provides an interface for philosophical reflection as the compositions offer a zone in which to consider connection with one's evirronment, one's self, and the cosmos.
+Dealing with spatial location and the fact that we all inhabit the same planet as well as a much larger space - the Universe - Pam's work provides an interface for philosophical reflection as the compositions offer a zone in which to consider connection with one's environment and one's connection with self and the cosmos.

 Pam is a member of the Astronomical Society of Victoria and the Mount Burnett Observatory where star gazing brings Pam closer to her subject via her telescope, a Saxon eight inch Dobsonian.
-This, together with her excursions to NASA, Houston, and ongoing space-related research, has informed her series of hypothetical planets, speculative space scapes, light spectacles and cosmic possibilities.
+This, together with her excursions to NASA, Houston, and ongoing space-related research, has informed her series of visualised space phenomena, light spectacles